Treblinka extermination camp: Treblinka II

 Treblinka II (officially the SS-Sonderkommando Treblinka) was divided into three parts: Camp 1 was the administrative compound where the guards lived, Camp 2 was the receiving area where incoming transports of prisoners were offloaded, and Camp 3 was the location of the gas chambers.
 All three parts were built by two groups of German Jews recently expelled from Berlin and Hanover and imprisoned at the Warsaw Ghetto (a total of 238 men from 17 to 35 years of age).
 Hauptsturmführer Richard Thomalla, the head of construction, brought in German Jews because they could speak German.
 Construction began on 10 April 1942, when Bełżec and Sobibór were already in operation.
 The entire death camp, which was either 17 ha or 13.5 ha in size (sources vary), was surrounded by two rows of barbed-wire fencing 2.5 m high.
 This fence was later woven with pine tree branches to obstruct the view of the camp from outside.
 More Jews were brought in from surrounding settlements to work on the new railway ramp within the Camp 2 receiving area, which was ready by June 1942.

 The first section of Treblinka II (Camp 1) was the Wohnlager administrative and residential compound; it had a telephone line.
 The main road within the camp was paved and named Seidel Straße after Unterscharführer Kurt Seidel, the SS corporal who supervised its construction.
 A few side roads were lined with gravel.
 The main gate for road traffic was erected on the north side.
 Barracks were built with supplies delivered from Warsaw, Sokołów Podlaski, and Kosów Lacki.
-There was a kitchen, a bakery, and dining rooms; all were equipped with high-quality items taken from Jewish ghettos.
+There were a kitchen, a bakery, and dining rooms; all were equipped with high-quality items taken from Jewish ghettos.
 The Germans and Ukrainians each had their own sleeping quarters, positioned at an angle for better control of all entrances.
 There were also two barracks behind an inner fence for the Jewish work commandos, known as Sonderkommandos.
 SS-Untersturmführer Kurt Franz set up a small zoo in the centre next to his horse stables, containing two foxes, two peacocks and a roe deer (introduced in 1943).
 Smaller rooms were built as laundry, tailors, and cobblers, and for woodworking and medical aid.
 Closest to the SS quarters were separate barracks for the Polish and Ukrainian women who served, cleaned, and worked in the kitchen.